 - Old, unsafe and highly polluting road vehicle fleets, particularly in Eastern and South-Eastern Europe, as well as in the Caucasus and Central Asia, which result in higher accident rates and environmental impacts.

-The UNECE ITC and the Transport Division will contribute to taking up those challenges through the further development and implementation of legal instruments and recommendations as well as the dissemination of best practices.
+The UNECE ITC and the Sustainable Transport Division will contribute to taking up those challenges through the further development and implementation of legal instruments and recommendations as well as the dissemination of best practices.

 The economic development of Central, Eastern and South-eastern European as well as Caucasus and Central Asian countries and their integration into the European economy is very important for the whole UNECE region.
 Such development is currently hampered by a considerable backlog of transport infrastructures and legislation in many of these countries.
 It can be expected that the Inland Transport Committee will continue to play a key role as a forum for the development of the necessary legal and technical work in the area of transport and for its implementation in those countries.